konnavasil/Freshwater-Eutrophication-CFs/README.md

 pandas
 rasterio
 GDAL
+A requirements.txt file is included in the repository.

 ################################ INPUT DATA ####################################

-All input data required for the calculations are already included in the data folder.
-Data file includes pre-processed input data (georeferenfed files) required for the calculations.
-Pre-processing includes reprojection to EPSG:4326, with an extent of -180o,-90o:180o,90o and 30 arc-min resolution.
-The original data were taken from:
+Orininal input data required for the calculations were taken from:
 1. River discharge, Runoff, Irrigation water: https://doi.org/10.48364/ISIMIP.626689
 2. Fish richness: https://doi.org/10.1038/s41467-021-21655-w
 3. Flow direction: https://wsag.unh.edu/Stn-30/stn-30.html
 4. Climate regions: https://koeppen-geiger.vu-wien.ac.at/present.htm
 5. Lakes/reservoirs volume/area: https://www.hydrosheds.org/products/hydrolakes

+Pre-processing is required for River discharge, Runoff and Irrigation water datasets, in order to calculate annual average.
+Fish richness data are reprojected to EPSG:4326, with an extent of -180o,-90o:180o,90o and 30 arc-min resolution.
+The relevant Python codes are also provided as separate files at the data folder.

 ############################ USER-REQUIRED DATA ###############################